 - Why we are a nation of haves and soon-to-haves.

-Much work remains to be done in 2012.
+Much work remains to be done.
 We still have a growing debt that recently exceeded $15 trillion.
 We have essential Social Security and Medicare programs that are going bankrupt and need to be saved.
 We have millions of unemployed Americans in need of work.
 And we face increasing turmoil abroad as the Iranian nuclear threat grows and people remain brutalized and enslaved by cruel governments.
 As your U.S. senator, I look forward to working on these and many other issues on your behalf.

 Thank you.
 May God bless you and your family.
 And may God bless the United States.